Fanjue Liu 刘璠珏

 Technology-Driven Marketing

-As a quantitative researcher, I primarily utilize experimental methods and surveys complemented by computational and systematic review approaches.
+As a quantitative researcher, I primarily utilize experimental methods and surveys complemented by computational approaches.
 My research has been published in peer-reviewed journals, including Journal of Business Research, Journal of Retailing and Consumer Services, Journal of Product & Brand Management, Technological Forecasting and Social Change, Journal of Information Technology & Politics, New Media & Society, etc.

 Professional Certificate in Data Analytics (2025)